ayushjain01/Self-Updating-Readme/README.md

 The text below will be, though!

 Here's a Joke for you -
-Why did the student do multiplication problems on the floor?
+What did one plate whisper to the other plate?
-The teacher told him not to use tables.
+Dinner is on me.

 This won't be impacted either.
 The text above is a GitHub build badge.# Self-updating READMEge.# Self-updating README